Guides for travelers

 Daily Food Budget Per Person:

-Typical Food Costs:
+Typical Food Costs

 Money-saving tip: Iceland’s tap water is some of the cleanest in the world—bring a reusable water bottle and never buy bottled water.
 Also, many gas stations offer surprisingly good and relatively affordable food options, including Icelandic hot dogs and simple sandwiches.